cwestwater/cwestwater.github.io/_drafts/VMware-Tools-Drivers.md

 Windows is a more manual process.
 VM Tools is not part of the OS and doesn't ship as part of it, so it needs to be installed after the operating system is installed.

-If you browse the package site and browse down in to the latest Windows release you are shown the following (not at the time of this blog post the version of VM Tools is 11.1.1):
+If you browse the package site and browse down in to the latest Windows release you are shown the following (note at the time of this blog post the version of VM Tools is 11.1.5):

 ![VMware Tools Packages]({{ site.url }}/assets/images/VMware-Tools-Packages.png)